 The Division of Data Sciences's Academic Resource Kit (ARK) for Instructors seeks to give instructors the ability to create and deploy educational materials in a variety of classes.
 The Division supports instructors in learning and incorporating data science approaches.
 We are offering three summer workshops, and two programs of course development resources.
-Please let us know about your interests and needs!

 Building from the freshman level, the Division of Data Sciences supports an open, interdisciplinary curriculum that stretches across campus and provides a foundation for Berkeley undergraduates of all majors to engage capably and critically with data.
 The Foundations of Data Science class (Data 8) is currently serving over 1,000 students per year across about 70 majors and fulfills statistics requirements in 90 percent of the majors that have one.
 More than 30 entry-level “connector” courses have been created by instructors in disciplines from humanities to engineering.
 Over 40 classes have deployed Data Science Modules adapted to enrich existingn classes.
 Instructors in many departments are now developing advanced courses in order to serve their existing majors, and to integrate with the major offered through the Division of Data Sciences.